 Interpublic Schedules Third Quarter 2022 Earnings Release

-New York, NY, Oct.
-10, 2022 (GLOBE NEWSWIRE) -- Interpublic Group IPG today announced that it will release earnings for the third quarter ended September 30, 2022 on the morning of October 21, 2022.
+/EIN News/ -- New York, NY, Oct.
+10, 2022 (GLOBE NEWSWIRE) -- Interpublic Group (NYSE: IPG) today announced that it will release earnings for the third quarter ended September 30, 2022 on the morning of October 21, 2022.
 Following the release, the company will hold a conference call for investors at 8:30 a.m.
 Eastern Time on the same day to review results.

 To join the conference call, please call (888) 603-9218.
 Outside the United States, please call (212) 519-0830.
 The participant passcode is 9822535.
 The call will be available live on the company’s website, www.interpublic.com.